 Digitized, born-digital, and/or ingested content (hereafter Digital Collections) is made accessible online for purposes of education and research.
-Because special collections consist of materials generated or collected by numerous creators that document large numbers of people, Baker Library Special Collections is not always able to identify rights holders for the content it makes available.
+Because special collections consist of materials generated or collected by numerous creators that document large numbers of people, Baker Library Special Collections and Archives is not always able to identify rights holders for the content it makes available.

 Baker Library Special Collections and Archives make the best effort to adhere to all known copyright and rights of privacy, publicity, or trademark of the materials in its Digital Collections.
 If you hold the rights to materials in our Digital Collections, please let us know so that we may maintain accurate information about our holdings.